Nityanand7/CovidPortfolioProject_DE/README.md

 This is a Portfolio Project for Covid Analysis

-I have taken the covid data set and have done some data exploration over it.
+I have taken the covid data set and have done some data exploration.